irinaBerendeeva87/MobileTesterTestAssignment/app/src/main/TestCases.md

 The user should not be able to register with an invalid email format.
 The app displays an error message indicating that the email format is invalid.

-**Expected result:** The user should not be able to register with an invalid email format.

 ---
 № UR4
 #### Registration with invalid password ####